kimruddock/pawelgrzybek.github.io/_posts/2017-04-18-native-ecmascript-modules-in-the-browser.md

 A quick word about support of native modules across the browsers and some possible solutions.
 At the time of writing this article it's looking like this:

-- Chrome Canary 60 – behind the "Experimental Web Platform" flag in `chrome:flags`
+- Chrome Canary 61
 - Firefox 54 – behind the `dom.moduleScripts.enabled` setting in `about:config`
-- Edge 15 – behind the "Experimental JavaScript Features" setting in `about:flags`
+- Edge 16
 - Safari — hell yeah!

 ![Browser support for Native ECMAScript modules](/photos/2017-04-18-2.jpg)